 As a parent, facing the decision between inpatient and outpatient treatment for your struggling teenager can feel like walking a tightrope.
-You want to provide the best possible support for their substance abuse or alcohol problem.
-But to you both, outpatient vs inpatient seems equally appealing and daunting.
-Inpatient offers the structured environment and intensive care you crave, while outpatient allows your teen to remain at home and maintain some normalcy.
+You want to provide the best possible support for their mental health or substance abuse problem and are having trouble deciding between outpatient vs inpatient treatment.
+Inpatient offers the residential structured environment and intensive care your teen may require, while outpatient allows your teen to remain at home during the treatment process.
 This conflicting desire for both intense support and a sense of normalcy is what creates the dilemma of which is the best option.

 Understanding Outpatient and Inpatient Treatment